 A few months ago, Hyundai India launched a slightly updated Creta in the market.
 While this revision didn’t bring any sort of major changes, it did sport some updated features and came with new variants.
-However, the new Hyundai Creta 2018 facelift, which will launch in India in the second-quarter of next year, will come with a host of styling updates and probably many new features.
-The Creta is a really important model for the popular Korean auto giant and the carmaker will be seen trying really hard to maintain the segment-leading sales figures.
+It is a really important model for the popular Korean auto giant and the carmaker will be seen trying really hard to maintain the segment-leading sales figures.

-The new Hyundai Creta 2018 facelift will launch soon after the advent of the next financial year and is likely to even get a slightly more competitive price.
-This will ensure the small SUV continues to enjoy a great demand.
-The facelift will bring in some styling changes, new features, and updated engines.
-The front-end will look considerably different and hence, a lot fresher.
+The facelift brings in some styling changes, new features, and updated engines.
+The front-end looks considerably different and hence, a lot fresher.
 The front of the car gets a revised set of headlights.
 The bumper is new.
 However, the biggest change comes in the form of the new front grille that boasts the cascading effect design.
-This brings the Creta in line with the latest models from the South Korea-based car company.
+This brings this SUV in line with the latest models from the South Korea-based car company.
 The headlights no longer have LED DRLs as the latter have been moved to the fog-lamp enclosures.

 The side profile doesn’t get any change except for the introduction of a set of new design alloys.
 The rear-end gets really minor changes in the form of an updated bumper and re-profiled taillights.

-For India, the 2018 Creta facelift will offer the same engine options as the current model.
+For India, the 2018 facelift version of this compact SUV will offer the same engine options as the current model.
 However, these engines will be updated to offer slightly better performance and mileage.
-In China, the new Creta has gone on sale with a new 1.4-litre turbocharged petrol engine that outputs 120 BHP and 211 Nm.
+In China, the new iteration of this vehicle has gone on sale with a new 1.4-litre turbocharged petrol engine that outputs 120 BHP and 211 Nm.
 There are tough chances of this engine coming to India.